Each year in April, Ellie’s friends and neighbors host a 5K Race & Silent Auction to support the foundation’s mission of finding a cure for LBSL.

 Sips, Sweets & Jewels at Kendra Scott

-Kendra Scott of Fairfax hosted a special private shopping event to benefit “A Cure for Ellie.”
-Nearly 100 ladies came out to sip campaign while shopping their exclusive brand of colorful, coveted jewelry.
-Kendra donated 20 percent of all sales that evening and helped us raise $1,700 toward the cure effort.
-Thanks to all who came out to support us that evening.
-We will definitely do this event again next summer.
-Stay tuned for details.
+Kendra Scott of Fairfax is hosting another special private shopping event to benefit “A Cure for Ellie” on Friday, July 19.
+Last summer, nearly 100 ladies came out to sip champagne while shopping this exclusive brand of colorful, coveted jewelry.
+Kendra will donate 20 percent of all sales to the cure effort.
+Mark your calendars and stay tuned for details.

 LBSL Conference: Help for Today, Hope for Tomorrow